-The good news is that demerit points aren’t permanent.
-After 12 months have passed from the date of the conviction, the points are deleted from your driving record.
-However, it’s important for you to note that even though the points will be removed, the convictions will stay on your permanent driving record.
+The points that are divvied out help to determine the penalty for a traffic violation.
+After 12 months have passed from the date of the conviction, the points are removed from your driving record.
+However, the traffic citation will be on your record permanently.

-How to Deal with a Nevada Traffic Ticket
+How to Deal With a Traffic Ticket in Nevada

-Your Nevada traffic ticket will have all the information you need on it.
-Be sure you refer to this, since each county’s requirements differ.
-For example, depending on where you were cited, you will be able to pay your ticket:
+By pleading guilty (no contest) and paying the fine you are admitting your guilt and waiving your right to a trial by court.
+Your traffic ticket will have all the information you need on it if you’re going this route.
+Depending on where you were cited, you will be able to pay your ticket:

 - In person